Carden Hill - Conservation Volunteer

 Brighton and Hove City Council welcomes volunteer enquiries to undertake practical conservation and habitat management on Carden Hill in Hollingbury.
-Over time, roles may include: tree planting, staking and tying; invasive weed reduction; litter picking; scrub clearance, wildflower planting, stock fence construction and an opportunity to join the City Parks Ranger Lookering programme to help with future sheep grazing.
+Roles include: tree planting, staking and tying; invasive weed reduction; litter picking; scrub clearance, wildflower planting, stock fence construction and an opportunity to join the City Parks Ranger Lookering programme to help with future sheep grazing.

 Please note, some of these roles may not become applicable for a year or two while we establish some of the wildlife habitats.

-No experience is necessary but a willingness to work outside in a variety of weather conditions is desirable.
+No experience is necessary but a willingness to work outside in a variety of weather conditions is important.

-We welcome applications from people with previous experience of gardening or wildlife conservation but full training will be provided and therefore, as stated above this is not a pre-requirement to getting involved.
+We welcome applications from people with previous experience of gardening or wildlife conservation but training is provided so this is not a pre-requirement to getting involved.